nzieber/shenzhen-producthunt/README.md

 * Some actual working content

 ## Contributing
 Anyone can contribute.
-Just fork and send a pull request.
+Just fork and send a pull request. (or give me your github username)